oroinc/documentation/dev_guide/ui/layout.rst

 ~~~~~~~~~~~~~~~~

 The application uses a Webpack tool for assets building.
 It supports a quite useful feature of mapping
-compiled CSS to CSS sources.
+compiled CSS to SCSS sources.
 So in browser's web inspector (e.g., Google Chrome), you can see
 which SCSS code styling an element directly.

 The assets building takes some time.
-So better build only the theme that is mostly required.
+So better build only the theme that is currently required.
 To speed up the process, simply add a
 theme name after the build command.

 .. code-block:: bash

     $ php bin/console oro:assets:build admin.oro

-Also, you can use the watch mode to rebuild assets automatically after some CSS (SCSS) file is changed.
+Also, you can use the watch mode to rebuild assets automatically after some SCSS file is changed.
 Just add the ``--watch`` (or ``-w``) option to the build command.

 .. code-block:: bash